kintohub/kintohub-docs/docs/getting-started.md

 By this point, you should already have a GitHub or Bitbucket repository that is compatible with KintoHub

 Next step is connecting your workspace to your GitHub or Bitbucket account.
-Go to edit workspace and click on Link GitHub or Link Bitbucket button.
+Go to edit workspace and click on the Link GitHub or Link Bitbucket button.

 Now go to create Kintoblock page.
 Add a Kintoblock name _(name must be unique across all accounts)_, choose an existing repository and select the repository you just created.
 Set protocol to `HTTP` and language to `Node.js`.